-Feral pigs are notorious for having detrimental effects on plant communities in different ecosystems, so we were surprised that we could not detect relationships between forest characteristics and pig abundances like we did with deer abundances.
-This may have to do with our indicator of abundance – scat counts may not be an accurate portrayal of relative pig abundances across sites (Andersen and Stone 1994) – so further studies should address pig impacts on forest characteristics.
+Feral pigs are notorious for having detrimental effects on plant communities in different ecosystems, so we were surprised that we could not detect relationships between forest characteristics and pig abundances.
+This may have to do with our indicator of abundance – scat counts may not be an accurate portrayal of relative pig abundances across sites (Andersen and Stone 1994).
 Pigs do, however, appear to play role in seed dispersal.
 Studies in Hawaii have implicated pigs not only of inhibiting forest regeneration (Katahira 1980, Nogueira-Filho et al 2009), but of indirectly affecting native plants by selectively dispersing invasive plants (Aplet et al 1991).
 In contrast, although some invasive species were found in scats collected in Guam, pigs selectively dispersed native species like Morinda citrifolia and Ficus prolixa.
-With the loss of avian seed dispersal in Guam, dispersal by pigs may be the major mode of dispersal for fruit trees in Guam.
+With the loss of avian and fruit bat seed dispersal in Guam due to the invasive brown treesnake and overhunting, dispersal by pigs may be the major remaining mode of dispersal for fruit trees in Guam.

 Forests of the two adjacent islands had different responses to ungulate herbivory.
 Unlike in Guam, we did not observe any association between seedling abundance and deer abundance in Rota.
 The continued presence of avian seed dispersal in Rota may have obscured any associations between seedling abundance and deer abundance there.
-Other studies have observed complimentary roles of herbivory and seed dispersal (Henry and Dubost 1999, Vellend et al. 2006), but focus on one species responsible for both herbivory and dispersal.
+Other studies have observed complementary roles of herbivory and seed dispersal (Henry and Dubost 1999, Vellend et al. 2006), but focus on one species responsible for both herbivory and dispersal.
 We speculate that multiple species may be determining forest composition through a combination of herbivory and seed dispersal.
 Seedling mortality was higher in Rota for both fenced and unfenced treatments (Figure x), suggesting that an additional factor unimportant in Guam might be affecting seedling survival in Rota.
 The cause of this greater mortality is unclear, but we speculate that slug herbivory is responsible.
 We noticed a particularly high abundance of exotic slugs (Veronicellidae) at our sites in Rota.
 Slugs extensively damaged native plants in some areas of Hawaii (Joe and Daehler 2008).
-Though we are unsure of what was causing mortality inside exclosures in Rota, slugs are a likely culprit.

-Multiple ecological factors such as avian loss, invasive plants, and invertebrate herbivores make it difficult to predict the results of ungulate management.
+Multiple ecological factors such as avian loss, invasive plants, and invertebrate herbivores make it difficult to predict the results of ungulate management, but this study provides a better understanding of their role and the likely impacts of various management options.
 Whether their roles are interpreted as positive or negative, ungulates are major parts of Guam and Rota’s ecosystems, and their removal or control is likely to have complicated results.
 Information from this study is important for formulating ecosystem management plans in the Marianas.
 For example, deer suppression would have to first reach a level low enough to elicit responses from plant communities, so low-level hunting pressure does not appear to be an effective tool for controlling deer herbivory.
-Enhanced suppression or eradication would be needed for recovery if deer control was deemed a priority for recovering native plant species.
-If deer suppression was achieved, invasive vines might become a problem when released from herbivory.
+Enhanced suppression or eradication would be needed for recovery if deer control were deemed a priority for recovering native plant species.
+If deer suppression is achieved, invasive vines might become a problem when released from herbivory.
 Pig control or eradication could also have unwanted effects by disrupting what is likely the only vertebrate-facilitated seed dispersal in Guam.
 Ungulates and snakes might never be eradicated, but ecosystems can still be managed to maintain some native species and functions based on our developing knowledge of novel ecosystem interactions such as these.